The Land Before Time Retold

 Why couldn't she just be allowed to be herself without anyone making fun of her?
 So what if she had a fascination of dinosaurs?
 They were interesting creatures.
 What was so bad about liking them?

 Fortunately for Aylene, it was Summer Vacation.
-All she was hoping for was to spend a nice week at her grandparents' house: practicing archery with grandpa, learning how to play the ocarina with grandma, and just relax to her heart's content.
+All she was hoping for was to spend a nice week at her grandparents' house: practicing archery, learning how to play the ocarina, and just relax to her heart's content.

 Meanwhile, in a world that was very different from the world of humans, a rainstorm struck the land.

-Out of the darkness, an egg-stealer crept silently in the reeds of a swamp near the resting herd of three long-necked dinosaurs.
+Out of the darkness, an egg-stealer crept silently in the reeds of a swamp near a herd of three long-necked dinosaurs that were currently resting.

 In the nest near the tail of the youngest member were four eggs.
 Three of them were broken while only one remained intact.
 It slowly began to jiggle as the little creature inside of it struggled to break free.